poanetwork/poa-netstats-warehouse/README.md

 # poa-netstats-warehouse
-Storage and processing companion for the poa-netstats-agent
+Storage and data-processing companion for the [poa-netstats-agent](https://github.com/poanetwork/poa-netstats-agent)